dougEfresh/fireblocks-sdk-rs/docs/WhitelistedExternalWalletsApi.md

 ## create_external_wallet

-> models::UnmanagedExternalWallet create_external_wallet(idempotency_key, create_wallet_request)
+> models::UnmanagedWallet create_external_wallet(idempotency_key, create_wallet_request)
 Create an external wallet

 Creates a new external wallet with the requested name.
 External Wallet is a whitelisted address of a wallet that belongs to your users/counterparties.  - You cannot see the balance of the external wallet. - You cannot initiate transactions from an external wallet as the source via Fireblocks.
+Learn more about Whitelisted External Wallet Addresses [here](https://developers.fireblocks.com/docs/whitelist-addresses#external-wallets). </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters